Frequently Asked Questions

 Alignment with public policy is a top priority for SBTN as we strive to develop methods that contribute to societal goals.
 As the issues driving the loss of nature are location-specific and operate at different temporal and spatial scales, policy alignment needs to be addressed on a case-by-case basis.

-In SBTs for nature v1, the methodologies for freshwater use and pollution require engagement with local governments, agencies, and other stakeholders to identify policy priorities and objectives related to water flows and nutrient pollution.
+In the first release of SBTs for nature, the methodologies for freshwater use and pollution require engagement with local governments, agencies, and other stakeholders to identify policy priorities and objectives related to water flows and nutrient pollution.
 The methods use scientific models to align a company’s individual efforts with these societal objectives.
 When local policies are not available (or can’t be linked to the scientific models), the methods use global models to define safe and sustainable targets applicable to most regions.
-Methods to set targets on land issues, including terrestrial biodiversity, are still under development.
-As part of this development process, SBTN is identifying key policies to build alignment, as well as designing the required guidelines and criteria to produce this alignment.

 How can companies get started today?